holzbh/holzbh/README.md

   - [JN Systems I did significant work in](https://github.com/holzbh#jn-systems-i-did-significant-work-in)

 ### Background and Interest
-My background is in computer networking and web design, but I've been teaching at [Rensselaer Polytechnic Institute (RPI)](https://www.cs.rpi.edu/~holzbh/) for the last 6.5 years and counting.
+My background is in computer networking and web design, and working with external data sources, parsing, and representation.
+I've been teaching at [Rensselaer Polytechnic Institute (RPI)](https://www.cs.rpi.edu/~holzbh/) for the last 6.5 years and counting.
 I want to get back into industry as a software developer (see Cisco and Submitty below for examples), because I enjoy the challenges and feeling of contribution.
 Particularly of interest is industry that is focused on modern networking / internet services.

 ### Teaching
 See my [teaching portfolio](https://github.com/holzbh/holzbh/tree/main/teaching_portfolio) for examples of assignments, lectures, and autograding.
 My full list of courses taught (often with a schedule of topics or syllabus) is on my [RPI personal page](https://www.cs.rpi.edu/~holzbh/).